This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in the Czech Republic.

 Most goods imported into the Czech Republic from outside the EU are subject to VAT.
 The tax will have to be paid by the importer at the time of importation.
 Where the importation is for business purposes and the importer is registered for VAT, it may be possible to reclaim the tax (subject to certain rules).

-Another important Czech Republic indirect tax is excise duty levied on tobacco, beer, wine, spirits and crude oil products.
-There is also another indirect tax on energy products.
+Another important Czech Republic indirect tax is excise duty levied on tobacco, beer, wine, spirits and mineral oil products.

 Two or more corporate bodies can be registered together as a VAT group if: